NocturnalSolutions/KituraBook/4-middleware.md

 Our example here will detect if the user is using Firefox as a browser.
 One property on Kitura’s RouterRequest object that I didn’t mention previously is a `userInfo` property.
 This is a [String: Any] dictionary which is useful for storing data that we’ve calculated in a middleware handler so that it can be accessed by router handlers (or, theoretically, other middleware handlers, though of course those middleware handlers need to be executed after the handler which sets the data).
 So our middleware handler will set `userInfo["usingFirefox"]` to true if the user is using Firefox, and false otherwise.

 Okay, now that we’ve set the table, let’s start writing code.
-Add Kitura as a dependency to your new project and fetch it.
+Add Kitura as a dependency to your new project and resolve it.
 Open up `Sources/KituraFirefoxDetector.swift`, delete what SPM put there by default, and add the following.

     import Kitura
     import Foundation